Malaria

 Drugs in the travel medicine market have been only partially adequate and have typically not protected against all species of the parasite in all parts of the world.
 In addition, treatment schedules have been difficult for busy travelers to adhere to.

-60° Pharmaceuticals (60P) is proud to offer an enhanced prophylaxis approach that is effective and easy to follow.
+60 Degrees Pharmaceuticals is proud to offer an enhanced prophylaxis approach that is effective and easy to follow.

 The malaria threat – Prophylaxis